 The sliding rigger concept was originally developed over 50 years ago.
-It was significantly faster than a sliding seat when used in a racing shell.
-It was subsequently outlawed from competitive racing in the 1988 Olympic rowing event and fell out of favour.
+It was significantly faster than a sliding seat when used in a racing shell because with little to no pitching the glide between strokes was smoother and speed is maintained.
+As it was quite a lot faster it was subsequently outlawed from competitive racing in the 1988 Olympic rowing event.
+It quickly fell out of favour.
 Lucky for us it works perfectly as a way to convert a stand up paddle board into a single or even a double person sculling boat.

-See the Oar Board® set up video on this easy step.
+See the Oar Board®s set up video on this easy step.

 Can’t see the embedded video?
 Click this link: https://vimeo.com/193457545

-Our new line of inflatable SUPs called the Fitness Row 12, the Adventure Row 13’4″ and the Adventure Row 16 are now available.
-When deflated they will roll up and fit into a backpack.
-This makes them ideal for storage or transport.
-Inflatables are about the same weight as most hard body boards and able to handle bumping up on beaches or hitting hard objects like rocks or being dinged by paddle blades without substantial damage.
+Our in-house line of inflatable SUPs called the Fitness Row 12, the Adventure Row 13’4″ and the Adventure Row 16 are also available.
+Like all inflatable SUPs when deflated they roll up and fit into a backpack.
+This makes them also ideal for storage or transport.

 Inflatable SUPs are about the same weight as a hard body paddle board but can handle bumping up on beaches or hitting hard objects like rocks or being dinged by paddle blades without sustaining damage.